Represents: 1st Ward

 Education & Employment

 My husband and I relocated to Bellingham, WA from Chapel Hill, NC in May of 2005.
-We rented homes in Sudden Valley and the Sunnyland neighborhood before we were able to purchase our first home in the Columbia neighborhood in December of 2014.
-We have spent the past six years renovating our small fixer-upper.
+We rented homes in Sudden Valley and the Sunnyland neighborhood before we were fortunate to purchase our first home in December of 2014.
+We have spent the past eight years renovating our small fixer upper, and the work continues.

-Our daughter is a 7th grader at Whatcom Middle School and our son is a 10th grader at Bellingham High School.
-My mother moved to Bellingham more than 10 years ago to be closer to her grandchildren and rents a small home next door.
+Our daughter is in 9th grade and our son is a senior at Bellingham High School.
+My mother moved to Bellingham more than 12 years ago to be closer to her grandchildren and rents a small 600 sq ft home next door.

 I feel fortunate to be able to live and work in Bellingham.
 My family enjoys exploring this corner of the Pacific Northwest – from the slopes of Mt.
 Baker to the islands across the Bay.
 We are proud to call Bellingham home!